SLIDESHOW: A round-up of this week’s best readers’ pictures

 Readers have been out and about taking pictures of life across the area.

-Here is a round-up of some the best snaps sent in this week.
+Here is a round-up of some of the best snaps sent in this week.

 If you would like to see your picture appear online and in the newspaper please send them in via email.